 Late stages of the untreated disease result involve major organ systems such as musculoskeletal, nervous, and cardiovascular systems.

 Although lime disease may be a risk in blood transfusions, it is considered low.
 Some blood banks will not allow donation by those previously infected and others will after one year.
 Of course this requires the honesty of the person donating blood.
 When there is a monetary motivation in donating blood, honesty often gets left out.

-Babesiosis is usually caused by babesia microti (there are several different species or types of Babesia parasites) also transmitted by deer tics in the coastal areas of the lower New England States and now (2011) in the upper midwest.
+Babesiosis is usually caused by babesia microti (there are several different species or types of Babesia parasites) also transmitted by deer tics in the coastal areas of the lower New England States and now (2011) in the upper Midwest.
 The greatest risk is during the warmer months of May to August.
+Up to the year 2000, research indicates there were about 300 cases.
+Now, the number is growing rapidly but there is little info on how widespread it is.

 Symptoms are minor for most but can become life threatening.
 With a compromised immunity, elderly, infants, and those who have had their spleen removed the outcomes can be more serious.